Start planning your trip

-If you are planning to visit Japan in winter, read this article for information on weather, average temperatures and what to wear in the cold months.
-Recommended winter activities, snow festivals, and other travel tips are also introduced here.
+If you are planning to visit Japan in winter, read this article for information on weather, average temperatures, and what to wear in the cold months.
+Recommended winter activities, snow festivals, light-up events, and other travel tips are also introduced here.

 All About Winter in Japan

-Japan is cold in winter and it is snowing in many places across the country.
+Japan is cold in winter and it snows in many places across the country.
 There is a unique beauty to the scenery, however, and there is a myriad of fun activities and delicious dishes that can only be enjoyed during this season.

 We have compiled a guide of useful information for people planning to visit Japan during winter.